godotengine/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

+:article_outdated: True

 ..
 The goal of this page is to explain more than doc_key_concepts_overview about nodes and scenes, get the user to create their first concrete scene.

 .. _doc_nodes_and_scenes: